Home mining with Bitaxes.

-Here's how mining works.
+Here's how it works.

 What mining actually is

 Mining is a lottery, and every hash is a ticket.
-My miner generates hashes and checks each one against a target the network sets.
+A miner generates hashes and checks each one against a target the network sets.
 Most of those hashes lose.
 Occasionally, one wins, and the miner that drew it gets to publish the next block and claim the block reward.

 More hash rate means more tickets per second.
 That's it.
 There's no skill, no secret algorithm, no edge you can earn.
 It's raw computation, scoring against a moving target the network adjusts every two weeks so that blocks come out roughly every ten minutes.